-The Company does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its parent-company-only financial statements:
+The Company does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its parent-company-only financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - IFRS16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9-Comparative Information" - Amendments to IAS 21 "Lack of Exchangeability"

-4. Summary of significant accounting policies:
+4. Summary of material accounting policies:

-The significant accounting policies presented in the parent-company-only financial statements are summarized as follows and have been applied consistently to all periods presented in these financial statements.
+The material accounting policies presented in the parent-company-only financial statements are summarized as follows and have been applied consistently to all periods presented in these financial statements.